-According to the Merriam-Webster Dictionary, the term "nuclear family" was first used in 1947, but the concept of a family that consists of just parents and children is much older.
-This basic unit of a family's structure has existed for millennia, but it wasn't until the 1960s and 1970s that the nuclear family became the majority situation.
+According to the Institute for Family Studies, the nuclear family allowed for more flexibility in terms of career moves, which impacted a familial shift in America during the Industrial Revolution and made way for the middle class to form.
 At that time, industrial economic booms and rising wages made it possible for young parents to afford their own homes without living with extended family members.
-At the same time, better healthcare contributed to the nuclear family, as elderly members became more self-sufficient and independent for decades after their children were grown.
+Better healthcare bolstered the nuclear family, as elderly members became more self-sufficient and independent for decades after their children were grown.

-A nuclear family, also called a conjugal, elementary, or traditional family, typically consists of two married or legally bound parents and their biological or adopted children all living in the same residence and sharing the values, duties, and responsibilities of the family unit.
+A nuclear family, also called a conjugal, elementary, or traditional family, typically consists of two married or committed parents and their biological or adopted children all living in the same residence and sharing the values, duties, and responsibilities of the family unit.
 There can be any number of children in the family, and one or both parents may work outside the home.
 Within a nuclear family there can be:

 Each family type will have pros and cons.
-A family adapts according to its size and needs, and just because a family may be defined as nuclear does not mean there are no strong bonds with extended family members.
+A family adapts according to its size and needs, and just because a family may be defined as nuclear does not mean there aren't strong bonds with extended family members.
 The reverse is also true in that just because one may live with extended family does not guarantee stronger bonds with each other.
 How each family encourages family values and connections varies, and there is no right or wrong family style.